ericataneja1/Projects/README.md

   The visualization of cumulative profit shows outliers that negatively impact profitability, highlighting areas for cost reduction or pricing optimization.

 **Possible Business Actions:**
-- Prioritize high-contribution sub-categories (Phones, Copiers, Binders) for promotions, stock management, and investment.
+- Prioritizing high-contribution sub-categories (Phones, Copiers, Binders) for promotions, stock management, and investment.
-- Reassess pricing and cost structures for low-profit or negative-profit categories like Tables.
+- Reassessing pricing and cost structures for low-profit or negative-profit categories like Tables.
-- Use data-driven forecasting to optimize inventory and reduce holding costs for low-performing sub-categories.
+- Using data-driven forecasting and supply planning strategies to optimize inventory and reduce holding costs for low-performing sub-categories.

 ---